ethandavenport/March-Madness/README.md

 - **TALENT** – Talent rating based on recruiting or roster quality, approximating the underlying player skill level on the team
 - **WAB** – “Wins Above Bubble,” estimating how many more games a team has won compared with a typical bubble team given its schedule

 The selected features are almost all efficiency, schedule-strength, and resume metrics, which directly capture how good a team is and who they’ve proven it against, rather than simpler descriptors like seed.
-This suggests the model is learning that underlying power ratings (KenPom/Barttorvik), resume scores (KPI, WAB, Q1/Q2 wins), and talent levels provide more predictive signal than seeding, so when regularization forces it to choose, seed is redundant and gets dropped.
+This suggests the model is learning that underlying power ratings (KenPom/Barttorvik), resume scores (KPI, WAB, Q1/Q2 wins), and talent levels provide more predictive signal than seeding, so when regularization forces it to choose, **seed is redundant and gets dropped**.
 The model keeps these broad “catch‑all” indicators and discards more niche stats, such as 2‑ and 3‑point shooting splits, tempo, height, rebounding, free throw percentage, and more, implying that their effects are largely absorbed by the higher-level composite metrics.

 # Model Training and Hyperparameter Tuning